engineyard/ey-cloud-recipes/cookbooks/mongodb/README.md

 Caveats
 --------

 Replica sets should normally be in a size of 3 or greater.
 This recipe does not and will not support 32-bit instances.
 Please ensure you use 64-bit instances when you create the Utility slices.

+This recipe has been extended to support very basic backups.

 Legend
 --------